CoralCoralCoralCoral/documentation/sprints/sprint_4/backlog.md

 -   Create component to navigate between jurisdictions
 -   Create POST endpoint to start a new game
 -   Forward init game request to simulation engine via init-game (round-robin) exchange

+## Completed Backlog Tasks
+-  Create POST endpoint to start a new game
+-  Model jurisdictions for spaces
+-  Complete Sprint 2 Meeting notes
+-   Make uses case for user stories in sprint 1
+-   Make uses case for user stories in sprit 2
+-   Make uses case for user stories in sprint 3
+-   Make uses case for user stories in sprint 4
+-  Develop a strategy to associate user story snapshots to relevant sprint documentation
+-  Forward init game request to simulation engine via init-game (round-robin) exchange
+-  Create a space to represent health care facilities
+-  Create agent states representing hospitalization and death
+-  Create the three user action pages
+-  Generate spaces with geocoordinates sampled from the target simulation area
+-  Create a process to simulate lockdowns
+-  Create a process to simulate mask mandates
+-  Make user stories for sprint 4